hydrxd/es_lab/README.md

   }
 }

-Algorithm:
-Initialize Serial and configure LED pins as outputs.
-Create two tasks:
-Task 1: Implement a 2-bit counter using LEDs.
-Task 2: Implement a 3-bit counter and print value to Serial.
-Update LEDs and Serial with current counter values.
-Delay each task for periodic execution.
-Repeat counting indefinitely.

 🔹 Q5.
 I2C Master–Slave Communication
 Write an Arduino program using the I2C (Inter-Integrated Circuit) protocol to demonstrate communication between a master and a slave device.